fatua-github/LancesTranscodeScript/README.md

  - Ability to detect audio language and drop other langagues
  - Ability to extract specific language subtitles and drop the others
  - adding ability to pull remote files local, transcode locally and push back
+ - Add a per-client log and a centralized log on the video log folder

 Usage:
 Note:  To run a powershell script you must perform the following: